Getting Started

 NServiceBus makes use of the Microsoft Distributed Transaction Coordinator (MSDTC) to synchronize transactions between MSMQ and the database in order to support guaranteed once delivery of messages.
 For this to work, MSDTC must be started and configured correctly.
 This can be done manually or using the NServiceBus PowerShell module.

-Alternatively, there is a _non-MSDTC mode of operation available.
-In this mode NServiceBus uses the outbox, a message store backed by the same database as the user code, to temporarily store messages that must be sent as a result of processing an incoming message.
-To read more about this subject see Outbox.
+Alternatively, a non-MSDTC mode of operation is available.
+In this mode, NServiceBus uses the Outbox, a message store backed by the same database as the user code, to temporarily store messages that must be sent when processing an incoming message.

 If neither the MSDTC nor the outbox is configured, an exception message will appear when an MSMQ-enabled endpoint is started: